NasosG/Monopoly-CS-WPF/README.md

 - A player goes to jail where he has to pay fine if he/she draws the card “Go to jail” or rolls “doubles” for 3 times.
 - If a player is sent to jail, he/she stays there for some rounds.

-## And the old rules that do NOT apply to this game
+### And the old rules that do NOT apply to this game

 <div align="center"><img src="images/not_apply.gif" alt="no gif"></div>

 - A player CANNOT build a hotel when he/she has already purchased 4 houses in that property.
 This feauture was not implementes not because of it complexity but because it may give an advantage to the player who firsts builds more hotels and we don't want that in that version.
 - Of course there are many versions of monopoly and more rules may not have been implemented

-## Bugs and Issues

-Have a bug or an issue with this template?
-Send an email at blabla@blabla.gr

 ## Copyright and License